amitmahapatrav5/rag-genai-api/questions.md

 ## Question 2
 How to type hint a python file object

 ## Question 3
 What is the difference among `TextIO`, `BinaryIO` and `IO` `from typing import IO, TextIO, BinaryIO`

 ## Question 4
+Difference between TypeDict and Pydantic

+## Question 5
+Difference between `from typing import ProtoType` and `from abc import ABC, abstractmethod`

+## Question 6
+What is **Chain of Responsibility** Design Pattern